Brett-Tanner/Journal/2023/Jun_23.md

 - Bugfixes

   - [] Add the turboframe which updates the invoice list back into the event sheet, so the order of the invoices match
-  - [] Change the 'real invoices' relation to be only invoices with at least one time slot
+  - [] Change the 'real invoices' relation to be only invoices with at least one time slot [using something like this](https://stackoverflow.com/questions/63774601/finding-all-records-that-has-at-least-one-association-from-associated-models-ta)
+  - [] Add the correct options for level check to merge children as well as copy invoice

 - Features